sap-tutorials/Tutorials/tutorials/appstudio-devspace-fiori-create/appstudio-devspace-fiori-create.md

 ## Prerequisites
  - You have access to SAP Business Application Studio (see [Set Up SAP Business Application Studio for Development](appstudio-onboarding)).
- - You configured a destination to SAP Gateway Demo System (ES5) (see [Connect SAP Cloud Platform to Your SAP Gateway Demo System Account (ES5)](cp-portal-cloud-foundry-gateway-connection)).

 ## Details
 ### You will learn